redtexts/texts/pba_1990s_politics_of_the_future.md

 title: A Contribution to the Politics of the Future -- The Basic Perspectives of the Poor, the Bad and the Angry
 author: Poor, the Bad and the Angry
 date: 1990s
 description: Taken from <http://prole.info/texts/politicsofthefuture.html>, but also published online, perhaps originally, at <http://www.infoshop.org/myep/love1.html>.
 Some sites credit this to Love and Treason, but the title makes it sound as if it was written by the Poor, the Bad and the Angry -- although the Poor, the Bad and the Angry seems to have been a journal that collected the writings of many groups.
-This text is almost identical to the text "Our Antipolitics," which we have also attributed to the Poor, the Bad and the Angry
+This text is almost identical to the text "Our Antipolitics," which we have also attributed to the Poor, the Bad and the Angry.
 ...

 ## The World We Must Leave